aboutcode-org/scancode-action/README.md

     # Failure level for compliance check.
 Options: ERROR, WARNING, MISSING.
     # Default is 'ERROR'
     compliance-fail-level:

+    # Exit with a non-zero status if known vulnerabilities are detected in discovered
+    # packages and dependencies.
+    # Default is false
+    compliance-fail-on-vulnerabilities:

     # Python version that will be installed to run ScanCode.io
     # Default is '3.12'